jaybarlow/fuckyoumean/README.md

 3. Users can update their profile information
 4. Authentication state is maintained across the app

+## Security Best Practices

+The application implements several security best practices:

+1. **Secure User Verification**: Uses Supabase's `getUser()` method when available to securely verify the user on the client side, with a fallback to session user for backward compatibility.
+2. **Server-Side Session Handling**: Middleware uses `getSession()` for efficient authentication checks without exposing user data.
+3. **Server Component Security**: Comments in server components highlight the need for additional verification in production environments.
+4. **Graceful Degradation**: The authentication context includes fallback mechanisms and proper error handling to ensure security without breaking functionality.
+5. **Type Safety**: TypeScript is used throughout the application to prevent type-related security issues.

 ## Database Schema

 ### Profiles Table